tiendq/SQLiteCpp/README.md

 #### Troubleshooting

-Under Linux, if you get muliple linker errors like "undefined reference to sqlite3_xxx", it's that you lack the "sqlite3" library: install the libsqlite3-dev package.
+Under Linux, if you get muliple linker errors like `undefined reference to sqlite3_xxx`, it's that you lack the `sqlite3` library: install the `libsqlite3-dev` package.

-If you get a single linker error "Column.cpp: undefined reference to sqlite3_column_origin_name", it's that your "sqlite3" library was not compiled with the [`SQLITE_ENABLE_COLUMN_METADATA` macro](http://www.sqlite.org/compile.html#enable_column_metadata) defined.
+If you get a single linker error `Column.cpp: undefined reference to sqlite3_column_origin_name`, it's that your `sqlite3` library was not compiled with the `SQLITE_ENABLE_COLUMN_METADATA` macro defined.
 You can either recompile it yourself (seek help online) or you can comment out the following line in `src/Column.h`:

 ```c++